Tslat/Advent-Of-Ascension/README.md

 This branch is for the latest 1.7.10 version of the mod (version Tslat-1.1.3).

+## DISCLAIMER
+The source provided in this github is for viewing purposes only.
+Under license, you are permitted to modify the code for PRIVATE USE ONLY.
+Redistribution of the code is a BREACH of the license terms.

-# What can I do here?
+## What can I do here?
 You can do 3 things here:
 1. Submit a bug report.
 To do so, head to the issues page, and click "New Issue": https://github.com/Tslat/Advent-Of-Ascension/issues